 How do I make a QR Code trackable?

 You can check if a given QR Code has been scanned only with trackable QR Codes, a.k.a, dynamic QR Codes.
-A dynamic QR Code solution allows you to gather information about the number of scans, unique visitors, device OS and browser, end-user age, gender, language, and more.
+A dynamic QR Code generator allows you to gather information about the number of scans, unique visitors, device OS and browser, end-user age, gender, language, and more.

 Can you track when someone scans a QR Code?